Camellia: Benchmarking Cultural Biases in LLMs for Asian Languages: Constructing Camellia

-\paragraph{Contexts for Extractive QA.} In addition to the contexts used to evaluate cultural adaptation in LLMs, we constructed longer, paragraph-level contexts in which entities are mentioned implicitly.
-These longer contexts enable a challenging evaluation setup for entity extraction, as they require understanding the underlying context to identify the entity.
-We follow the same keyword search strategy to identify such contexts on the X platform, and replace the mentioned entity with the \texttt{[MASK]} token. \texttt{Camellia-QA} provides $\sim$8-10 of such contexts for each entity type in each language.
+\paragraph{Contexts for Extractive QA.} In addition to the contexts used to evaluate cultural adaptation in LLMs, we constructed longer, paragraph-level contexts (Table~\ref{tab:contexts-stats-detailed}) in which entities are mentioned implicitly.
+These longer contexts enable a challenging evaluation setup for entity extraction, as they require understanding of the underlying context to identify the entity.
+We follow the same keyword search strategy to identify such contexts, and replace the mentioned entity with the \texttt{[MASK]} token. \texttt{Camellia-QA} provides $\sim$8-10 of such contexts for each entity type in each language.

 \paragraph{Parallelizing Indian Contexts.} The contexts in \texttt{hi}, \texttt{ml}, \texttt{mr}, and \texttt{gu} were originally collected independently for each language.
 To enable comparisons across these Indian languages, we parallelized them by first translating the contexts into English and then into the other Indian languages.